 The Los Angeles motor show is the last motor show of the year and often offers something different; it’s usually not to the same scale as Detroit, Geneva or Frankfurt, but each year it holds the premieres of some of the most interesting and important cars of the future.

 This year is no different.
-So with only a few weeks to go before the show opens its doors, take a look at what’s coming to LA later this month.
+So with only a days to go before the show opens its doors, take a look at what’s coming to LA later this month.

 Los Angeles motor show: the cars

-BMW’s hybrid drop-top supercar has been spotted and hinted at a few times now, so a reveal in sunny, eco-friendly Los Angeles would fit the model perfectly.
+The drop-top version of BMW’s hybrid supercar has been spotted testing and hinted at a few times now, so a reveal in sunny, eco-friendly Los Angeles would fit the model perfectly.
 It’ll spearhead the facelifted i8 range, following the facelift of its smaller i3 sibling.

-Yes, another SUV, but they’re the voiture du jour.
-Infiniti’s QX50 – a rival to the BMW X3, Mercedes-Benz GLC and Audi Q5 – will be a close follow-up to the QX50 concept that was revealed at the Detroit motor show less than a year ago.
+Yes, it’s another SUV, but they are the voiture du jour.
+Infiniti’s QX50 – a rival to the Audi Q5, BMW X3, Mercedes-Benz GLC – will be a close follow-up to the QX50 concept that was revealed at the Detroit motor show less than a year ago.

 Despite being leaked earlier this year, we’ll get our first proper look at the most rugged Jeep in the brand’s stable at LA next month.
 Expect ferocious go-anywhere ability, throwback looks and a smaller entry-level engine – a 2.0-litre rather than the current car’s 2.8-litre.

 Mild refreshes to the Range Rover and Range Rover Sport have brought a more Velar-inspired front end to each, as well as a hybrid powertrain.
 They’re two more cars that have been given the big pre-show reveal long ago, but the first in-depth, in-the-metal look we get will be at the show.